HLT-ISTI/LeQua2022_scripts/Readme.md

 > Format check: passed

-If the format is not correct, the check will not pass and some hint on the type of error encountered will be displayed.
+If the format is not correct, the check will not pass, and the checker will display some hint regarding the type of error encountered.

 ## The submission files format: